The Woman in the Woods (Edited)

 Celeste walked through the forest, the sun shining through the leaves creating a halo on the ground as she walked.
 She marveled at the contrast in life activity compared to during the storm.
 Where it was silent, and not even a single mouse scurried about, it was now full of life and movement.

-The bird we're chirping and singing, as if gossiping to each other like the young girls would, and the forest creatures moved about actively, exploring the freshly upturned dirt, the birds going after the worms and insects that had come to the surface after the heavy rains.
+The birds were chirping and singing as if gossiping to each other as young girls would, and the forest creatures moved about actively, exploring the freshly upturned dirt, the birds going after the worms and insects that had come to the surface after the heavy rains.

 By the time Celeste got into town, it was nearly high noon, and the streets were full and bustling.
 She pulled down the hood of her cloak, going to the tavern where she got her typical medicinal supplies.
 She froze when seeing that it was full of soldiers, but quickly recovered, and went towards the bar, where Bertha Bartem, the tavern owner's wife was serving ales.